braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 For the purposes of this documentation, a "multivariate test" should be considered interchangeable with an "A/B test".

-### The Benefits of Multivariate Testing {#the-benefits-of}
+### The Benefits of Multivariate & A/B Testing {#the-benefits-of}

-Multivariate testing gives you an easy, clear way to learn about your audience.
+Multivariate and A/B testing gives you an easy, clear way to learn about your audience.
 You no longer have to guess what users will respond to - every campaign becomes an opportunity to try different variants of a message and gauge audience response.

-Specific scenarios in which multivariate testing could come in handy include:
+Specific scenarios in which multivariate and A/B testing could come in handy include:

 {% details The first time you’re trying out a messaging type. %}
   Worried about getting in-app messaging right the first time?
-Multivariate testing allows you to experiment and learn what resonates with your users.
+Multivariate and A/B testing allows you to experiment and learn what resonates with your users.
 {% enddetails %}

 {% details The creation of onboarding campaigns and other campaigns that are constantly being sent out. %}